TheoKondak/kanban-board/documentation.md

 - Add Delete Ticket functionality
 - Request data from the server in some interval or on some action (create, edit Ticket).
 - To be able to rearrange the order of the tickets in a column
+- Add a state management tool like Redux
+- Document components with Storybooks
+- Test components with Playwright

 ## Sources